 As the organization continued to grow and invest in automating systems and processes, the finance leadership at Goodwill Southern California knew they needed a more automated process.
 They had introduced Blackbaud’s Financial Edge as their accounting system of record and now sought to select a planning and reporting solution to replace their manual, error-prone, spreadsheet-based budgeting process.

-"Adaptive Planning was a great fit for deploying a user friendly, web-based solution to the many individuals across the organization who participated in the budgeting process," says Martin.
+"Adaptive Insights was a great fit for deploying a user friendly, web-based solution to the many individuals across the organization who participated in the budgeting process," says Martin.
 "It met our key criteria, which was to roll out a solution that felt like Excel, was easy to use for non-finance contributors, and maintained our data security needs."

 "The process of rolling out this solution was seamless.
 Budget participants quickly felt comfortable and were happy to be more involved in the process.
 The transparency of the new budget process, while still maintaining key security permissions, has empowered our department heads to tackle the budget process head on," explains Martin.

-Now Goodwill Southern California uses Adaptive Planning to import actuals and create reports that compare budget plans to data in the general ledger.
+Now Goodwill Southern California uses Adaptive Insights to import actuals and create reports that compare budget plans to data in the general ledger.
 The finance department spends more time generating and analyzing reports that show how divisions performed and monitoring expenses.
 Today, close to 50 people are now involved in the planning and reporting processes.

-"We now use Adaptive for our budgeting and financial reporting processes," notes Martin.
+"We now use Adaptive Insights for our budgeting and financial reporting processes," notes Martin.
 "On a monthly basis, we import actuals data to generate reports for different individuals.
 This enables us to monitor individual department performance on a more regular basis and to ensure we are meeting our goals and plan.
 Budget owners are more accountable to their number and able to manage to it more effectively."

-The internal finance department uses Adaptive Planning to produce reports which are used for analysis of data, review of headcount and payroll information, and for providing recommendations to each department head and the executive team.
+The internal finance department uses Adaptive Insights to produce reports which are used for analysis of data, review of headcount and payroll information, and for providing recommendations to each department head and the executive team.

 "Now the formulas in the budget are simple and in a format that makes sense to people.
 We have granted budget access to more people, without the risk of errors occurring due to mistakes in formulas," says Martin.
 "Finally, the audit trail enables us to see who has submitted their information and hold people responsible for their budgets."